 The first time I tried the white cami over my bra, I was so excited because it felt great, fit well, covered me up, and looked nice under my low-cut tops.
 I can’t believe I didn’t try this trick years ago!

-You could also try a pretty bandeau tube top.
-It serves the same purposes as a mini cami or bralette, but without the straps.
-This could work over a strapless bra and one with straps as well.
+You could also try a plain or lace bandeau bra tube top.
+It serves the same purpose as a half cami or bralette, but without the straps.

-Ladies who don’t mind less support could simply wear a good quality bralette or cami bra like these, without another bra underneath.
+Ladies who don’t mind less support can simply wear a good quality bralette or cami bra like this without another bra underneath.

-One tip to keep in mind when shopping for bralettes or mini camis is to pay attention to the fabric that will be poking out of your top.
-Some lace can look cheaply made or low-quality–make sure to choose fabric that looks like it’s good quality.
+One tip to keep in mind when shopping for bralettes or a half cami is to pay attention to the fabric that will be poking out of your top.
+Some lace can look cheaply made or low-quality.
+Make sure to choose a fabric that looks like it’s good quality.